 I used Lysol soap, a large bucket, and a scrub brush and went to town first soaking then scrubbing each piece, there ended up being eleven pieces per lamp.
 The bucket was refilled and everything was rewashed and then set aside to dry in the oh so glorious sunshine.

-On a clean dry surface apply two coats of spray paint following the paint’s instructions.
 This lamp is painted with Rustoleum Brown Hammered Brown paint, here is the manufactures link.
+It worked really well.
+(Update: The paint still looked good 3 years later)

 Use your photos to reassemble the lamp.